dmiszkiewicz/sendgrid-scala/README.md

 Issues and Pull Requests
 -------

-Feel free to sned Pull Requests and ask me anything, I can help you integrate this library in your code.
+Feel free to send Pull Requests and ask me anything, I can help you integrate this library in your code.

 license
 -------